 Certain societies at UVA exist to honor academic success and service to the University.
 The oldest and most notable of these include the Raven Society (1904) and Phi Beta Kappa (1907).

-Many secret ribbon and ring societies have been established at the University of Virginia, including the Seven Society, IMPs, Zs, 21, Thirteen, P.U.M.P.K.I.N., T.I.L.K.A., Rotunda Burning, Purple Shadows, and Eli Banana.
-Members are selected or “tapped” based on the preference of current members of each society.
+Many secret and semi-secret ribbon and ring societies have been established at the University of Virginia, including the Seven Society, IMPs, Zs, 21, Thirteen, P.U.M.P.K.I.N., T.I.L.K.A., Rotunda Burning, Purple Shadows, and Eli Banana.
+Members are selected or “tapped” based on demonstrated achievement and the preference of current members of each society.

 The Jefferson Literary and Debating Society